beneri98/IntegerToSwedishWords/README.md

 #### Output (string): "elvatusen trehundratrettioett"

 ### Why did i make this function?
-I got into a discussion with my friend that this could be useful to have for different reasons.
-After some research i found out that i couldn't find a function like this in Swedish so i took on the challenge myself.
+I got into a discussion with my friend that this could be useful to have for a couple of reasons.
+After some reasearching we didn't find an existing function like this with a support for the Swedish language.
+So I took on the challenge myself.

 ### Disclaimer
 This is the first update of the function and I havent refactorized it into a cleaner code yet.
 Let me know if you would like an updated version.